ktd2054/IT_Journal/Day-01.md

 - Tier 2 esclates deeper troubleshoot dealing with Active Directory (AD), and administrtion level errors such as patch conflicts and software installation.

 ### Next Steps
-- Setup CMS trial version and log sample ticket
+- Setup CMS trial version and log sample ticket.